biankaiwen111/DBImport/README.md

 ## Install

-Suggestion: use your virtual environment as you with such as conda, virtualenv...etc
+Suggestion: use virtual environment such as conda, virtualenv...etc

 do the following: